Leones de Yucatán: Second version

 After the 1969 season, filmmaker Manuel Barbachano Ponce, moved the Pericos de Puebla franchise to Mérida, renaming it the Leones.
 In the opening game of the 1970 season on March 18 the Leones beat the Rojos del Águila de Veracruz, 4–1.
 The franchise remained in Mérida for five seasons and then moved to Villahermosa, Tabasco, when Ariel "Picho" Magaña Carrillo purchased the team.

 Third version

 The third incarnation of the Lions began in 1979.
 On 6 April 1978, the Assembly of the Mexican League approved five expansion teams for the 1979 season.
 One of the expansion teams was awarded to Yucatán.

 On 16 March 1979, the Leones officially returned to the Mexican League when they opened the season at the Cafeteros de Córdoba and lost 10–4.
 The Leones finished fifth in the Southern Division with 62 wins and 69 losses.
 Rookie pitcher Fernando Valenzuela, who later became a star in Major League Baseball, played for the Leones in 1979.
 Valenzuela had a win–loss record of 10–12 with an earned run average (ERA) of 2.42 and allowed only 70 walks while striking out 141 batters in 181 innings, catching the attention of the Los Angeles Dodgers with whom he would play from 1980 to 1990.

+Uniform

+Team colors are green, orange and white.
+The home uniform is green pinstripes on white background.
+Cap insignia includes a ligature of L and Y (team initials).